 that investments are made according to the pension fund's policy for responsible investments.
 The investment committee discusses responsibility when investing, changes to the pension fund's exclusion list as well as relevant issues relating to CSR.

 Members of the investment committee are the pension fund's CEO, CIO, CFO, head of responsible investments and CRO.
 The investment committee meets every other weeks.

 International and national guidelines define the framework for the pension fund's work with CSR in practice, and consequently how we consider CSR when investing.

 Before the pension fund invests, CSR is incorporated into the decision-making process, and when the pension fund selects investment managers to invest on behalf of the pension fund, their work with CSR is part of the consideration and the final investment decision.
 Investment managers must consider how companies identifiy, prevent and handle actual and potential negative impact on e.g. human rights, employees' rights, climate, environment, tax and anti-corruption before investing.

 When the investment is made

+The pension fund engages in active ownership.
 Active ownership includes supervision of companies, dialogue with selected companies, cooperation with other investors and as far as possible voting at companies' annual general meetings.
-Hermes EOS handles the primary dialogue with selected listed companies on behalf of the pension fund.
+Hermes EOS and the investment managers handle the dialogue with the companies on behalf of the pension fund.

 The UN's 17 global goals on sustainable development

-DIP must focus on making investments that support the UN's 17 global goals on sustainable development, however, it must not be at the expense of the return to the members.
+The pension fund must focus on making investments that support the UN's 17 Global Goals on Sustainable Development, but not at the expense of return to the members.

 The world’s largest network focusing on responsible investments.
 As a member of PRI, the pension fund commits itself to incorporate responsibility in its investments.